The Cadets of 1965 and a Form of Collective Leadership

 The University was one of the early schools created under the 1863 Morrill Act.
 For a federal grant of land to establish an agricultural and typically engineering school of higher learning, the state would also require the students to train in arms to serve as a reserve resource in time of war.
 The intent of the law was a large sustaining pool of trained potential junior officers to expand the army if necessary, officers competent in the military discipline.
 The act was a reaction to the tragic embarrassment the country was experiencing in the early stages of the then occurring U.S. Civil War.
 The country initially did not have sufficient competent junior officers to man the expanded number of regiments the war initially and later required.

-Bit by bit, the land grant schools were deviating away from this obligation prepare potential junior military leaders from the civilian Land Grant campuses.
+Bit by bit, the land grant schools were deviating away from this obligation to prepare potential junior military leaders from the civilian Land Grant campuses.
 The mandatory participation by all able bodied males in the first two years of their academic program had been vacated four years earlier.
 By 1965, student participation was voluntary though the increased intakes of the selective service system was causing an increase in student volunteering and consideration of ROTC participation, even though at the moment there remained a student deferment.
 The point being that at usually 21 years of age upon graduation, the male graduate not already in some military prearrangement would be subject to the draft.

 Regardless of the breezes of dissident thought that wafted through the university, the cadet battalion was a sizeable formation on that day.
 The assembled battalion gave a feeling of strength and commitment to what the oath of enlistment and commissioning oath spoke to.